 - Once you have mixed in the salt thoroughly, it is time to add the mixture into the jar.
 We use a one gallon glass jar, which is great for larger fermentation batches.
 Before you add in vegetable pieces, you need to dump all the liquid from the bowl into the jar.
 Then tightly pack in the vegetable pieces, removing air pockets and leaving room for a fermentation weight.
 You want the liquid brine to come above the vegetable matter when it's packed in the jar.

 - Once the kraut is packed into the jar weigh everything down with fermentation weights.
 Put the lid on your jar, and place the jar at a moderate temperature away form direct sunlight.
-Over the following 24 hours more brine may form, and everything will be submerged under the liquid layer.

 - If there is not enough brine after tampering everything, you may add a small amount of 2.5% salt water solution to cover the cabbage (it MUST be a 2.5% solution).
 A 2.5% salt water solution is made by weighing one quart of water in grams, then multiplying the weight of the water by 0.025.
 The number you get is the amount of salt in grams you add to the water.
 This water can be saved in the refrigerator for multiple uses.

 - If you lose brine during the first few days (which is common in very full jars when bubbles are produced) see step #9 to make some salt solution to replace the lost brine.
+You can only replace lost brine in the first 1-4 days.
+Replacing it after the 4 days mark can dilute the acid starting to build up in the ferment, making it unsafe.

 - The sauerkraut needs to ferment at least 3 1/2 weeks, so that all the stages of bacterial succession can occur.
 3 1/2 weeks also allows enough time for the final stage Lactobacillus bacteria to produce enough lactic acid.
 Visit our Science of Fermentation blog to read more about the stages of fermentation!